Anthony Salame

-Anthony Salame is an Australian comedian and former radio host, who has also had appearances in multiple Australian television series.
+Anthony Salame is an Australian comedian and radio host, who has also had appearances in multiple Australian television series.

 Early life

 Anthony is the son of Lebanese migrants.
 He grew up in Sydney, Australia.

 Career

 Radio

 Anthony was a co-host of the Virgin Radio morning show in Beirut, Lebanon, starting from its launch in May 2013 and departing on 17 May 2019.
 He was embraced by the radio station due to his previous comedy experience in Australia.